Frank Bsirske

-Frank Bsirske (born 10 February 1952) is a German trade unionist and politician and of Alliance 90/The Greens who has been serving as a member of the Bundestag since 2021.
+Frank Bsirske (born 10 February 1952) is a German trade unionist and politician of Alliance 90/The Greens who has been serving as a member of the Bundestag since 2021.
 From 2001 to 2019, he was the chairman of the United Services Trade Union (ver.di).

 Early life and education

 Bsirske was born 1952 in the West German town of Heiligenstadt.
 He later studied political science at Free University of Berlin.

 Chair of ver.di, 2001–2019

 From 2001 to 2019, Bsirske served as the chairman of the United Services Trade Union (ver.di).
 In this capacity, he was also member of the board of the European Trade Union Confederation (ETUC) and the president of UNI Global's Europe section.

 In 2015, Federal Minister for Economic Affairs and Energy Sigmar Gabriel appointed Bsirske to the government's advisory board on the Transatlantic Trade and Investment Partnership (TTIP).

 Political career

 Bsirske was elected to the Bundestag in 2021, representing the Helmstedt – Wolfsburg district.
 In parliament, he has since been serving on the Ministry of Social Affairs and Labour.

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the Free Democratic Party (FDP) following the 2021 German elections, Bsirske was part of his party's delegation in the working group on labour policy, co-chaired by Hubertus Heil, Katharina Dröge and Johannes Vogel.

+In September 2024, Bsirske announced that he would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.